DeterminateSystems/bootspec-secureboot/rfc.md

 -->

 - Alternatives may include using a different, but easily machine-parsable language
-  - JSON and XML are the only languages that Nix supports generating (e.g. using `builtins.toJSON` and `builtins.toXML`), but JSON was chosen because it has better tooling in a larger variety of language ecosystems
+  - JSON and XML are the only languages that Nix supports generating at eval-time (e.g. using `builtins.toJSON` and `builtins.toXML`), but JSON was chosen because it has better tooling in a larger variety of language ecosystems

 # Unresolved questions